Glimmerina/Wispword/dev-log.md

 The code now has a delete function.
 You can delete entries if you don't want them.
 It uses programmer logic (the first entry is position 0) so the code automatically runs a -1.
 Eg if you want to delete the first entry, you can tell it to delete entry 1, and it will automatically adjust to delete entry 0.
 Binary logic be damned.

 Interactive mode is now live!
 You can use --interactive to do multiple line entries!
 After you enter interactive mode, you get prompted to enter a line.
 It keeps prompting you to enter more lines endlessly until you hit enter with a blank line.
 A blank entry tells the code to terminate the loop and it submits your entry to the journal.
 Freedom!

+There is now a --stats feature to show all journal stats!
+Totally pointless but it was a fun challenge!

+We have a function to read by tag.
+If you use --search followed by a tag name, it will show all entries with that tag!
+I gotta remove the old filter-by-tag system, it never really worked.